dbgrande/GrandeModular/README.md

 - **Clear:** Disables all notes, except for root note.

 - **Mode:** Cycles through scale modes.
 As an example, starting with the major scale (Ionian mode), pressing this button will cycle through Dorian, Phrygian, Lydian, etc., until after seven presses it gets back to Ionian.
-(However, it doesn't make much sense if the root note is disabled—so in this case it just rotates notes down one note.)
+(However, it doesn’t make much sense if the root note is disabled—so in this case it just rotates notes down one note.)

 - **Ref:** Short press toggles display of reference lights.
 Long press (≥ 2 sec) sets and turns on reference lights based on current note buttons.